-Outside of its scholarly goals, the workshop furnishes a setting for collaboration and connection between social scientists working on historical research.
+Outside of its scholarly goals, the workshop furnishes a setting for collaboration and connection among social scientists working on historical research.
 Such collaboration has proved enormously fruitful in professional associations, such as the Social Science History Association.
-As a list of past attendees indicates, in just one year the workshop has become a microcosm of this type of interdisciplinary network.
+Over the past three years, the workshop has become a microcosm of this type of interdisciplinary network.

 Faculty Associate.
 John Cowles Professor of Sociology, Department of Sociology, Harvard University.

-Professor of History, Director of Undergraduate Studies, Department of History, Harvard University.
+Professor of History, Department of History, Harvard University.